Mokuleia Sands

 No analysis available

-Searched for phrases such as mandatory hotel pool, required rental program participation, or cannot opt out and found nothing.
-With no hotel pool mentioned at all, mandatory participation can be confidently ruled out.
+I searched for language such as mandatory pool, required rental program, or cannot opt out and found nothing.
+There is also no evidence of an STR or hotel pool program in the remarks, so mandatory pool participation is not supported.

 No analysis available